LuukHenk/dotfiles/README.md

 			- http://ubuntuhandbook.org/index.php/2019/03/display-cpu-memory-network-usage-in-ubuntu-18-04-panel/

-### Changelog - v0.1.3
-* Rewrite lib/config_file_installer to a class for easier usage
-* Made a package version checker class (lib/package_info.py)
-	1. Add packages you want to be maintained to the init function of the class
-	2. Obtain packages information from package managers; currently apt and git.
-	3. Let the user know if the packages are updated
-	4. If the packages are not updated, show the newest version(s) available.

 ### To do

-* T-A: Make one general file for the package info and its config files to install/obtain
+	- T-A: Make one general file for the complete package plan which is easy manipulatable
-* T-B: Add pre-installation file (python3, apt, snap and pip3 (with packages)
+	- T-B: Add pre-installation file (python3, apt, snap and pip3 (with packages))

-* T-?:
+	- T-?:
-	* Add asdf package manager
+		- Add asdf package manager
-	* Use Fish shell
+		- Use Fish shell
-	* Let the user install/uninstall packages
+		- Let the user install/uninstall packages

 #### Bugfixes

 	- Config installer did not recognise links

 ### Issues